OdraBelfegor/novel-reader-t/README.md

 - [ ] Solve problems with pause after ending audio and before the next audio is send
 - [ ] Add way to change which viewer is the player of audio
 - [x] Add key bindings
-- [ ] Add [stay awake](https://developer.chrome.com/docs/capabilities/web-apis/wake-lock) to mantain the screen active
+- [x] Add [stay awake](https://developer.chrome.com/docs/capabilities/web-apis/wake-lock) to mantain the screen active
+- [ ] Search for a simple way to make the sever use HTTPS protocol, [stay awake](https://developer.chrome.com/docs/capabilities/web-apis/wake-lock?hl=es-419#best-practices) api needs it to work in devices connected from LAN (smartphone)
 - [ ] Redesign interface of web